by Bill Nugent

 Calvinists rightly argue that if Christ died for all people’s sins, not just for the sins of the elect, then all people will eventually be reconciled to God.
-Nevertheless, Calvinists generally reject ultimate reconciliation and teach limited atonement in spite of the clear message of I John 2:2.
-Prior commitment to the doctrine of endless torment is likely the reason why Calvinists essentially reject the plain scriptural statement that says that Jesus died for the sins of every person in the world.
+Nevertheless, Calvinists generally reject ultimate reconciliation.
+Calvinists teach limited atonement in spite of the clear teaching of First John 2:2.
+Prior commitment to the doctrine of endless torment is likely the reason why Calvinists essentially reject the plain meaning of the scriptural statement in First John 2:2 which clearly says that Jesus died for the sins of every person in the world.

 First Timothy 4:10 says “we trust in the living God, who is the saviour of all men, specially of those who believe.”
-Those who believe in Christ are saved from ever going to hell.
-Those who reject Christ now, will go through hell after they die but Christ reconciles them at the end of hell.
+We who receive forgiveness through Christ are saved from ever going to hell.
+Those who reject Christ and die in their sins, will go through hell after they die but Christ reconciles them at the end of hell.
 Notice that this verse gives a clear distinction between two classes of people.
 The two classes are both included in the group “all men” and the two groups are believers and unbelievers.
-God is the savior of both classes of people, just at different times.
+Christ is the savior of both classes of people, just at different times.
 Those who believe are reconciled now; those who disbelieve are reconciled at the end of hell.

 Hell will end.
 The Bible doesn’t tell us exactly how it will end but then again why should it?
 The duration of hell concerns the lost and I’m not lost.
 Some will joke and say that hell eventually freezes over but I care not to speculate.
-I’ll only say that the lost suffer their full punishment in hell and then come to the Father through Christ.
+I’ll only say that the lost suffer their punishment in hell and then come to the Father through Christ.
 At the end of hell, the lost are somehow given grace to turn to Christ.
-I don’t know the specifics of how that will happen.
+The Bible doesn’t give the specifics of how that will happen.

-J. Preston Eby, a prominent Bible teacher, Has said that the term “aion of the Aions” or “age of the ages” that appears in Ephesians 3:21 and elsewhere refers to a future superlative age.
-Just like the Bible phrase “king of kings” refers to the greatest king, so “age of the ages” could refer to the greatest age, a future age of greatest reconciliation of the lost at the end of hell.
-(The phrase “of the aion of the aions” is often mistranslated as “forever and ever”).
+Preston Eby, a prominent Bible teacher, has said that the term “aion of the Aions” or “age of the ages” that appears in Ephesians 3:21 and elsewhere refers to a future superlative age.
+Just like the Bible phrase “king of kings” refers to the greatest king, so “age of the ages” could refer to the greatest age.
+The age of the ages could be a future age of greatest reconciliation of the lost at the end of hell.
+(The phrase “of the aion of the aions” appears in many New Testament passages and this phrase is often mistranslated as “forever and ever”).

 First Corinthians 15:25-28 says that Christ must reign until He has subdued all things.
 Verse 26 says that “The last enemy that shall be destroyed is death.”
 When death is destroyed all people will live!
 That means all people ultimately will be spiritually and physically alive and all people will be in reconciled relationship with God at the end of the ages.

 You are given a choice.
-You can turn to Christ and live for the ages or you can reject Christ and die for the ages.
+You can turn to Christ and live during the ages or you can reject Christ and die during the ages.
 At the end of the ages is the restitution of all things (Acts 3:21) when God becomes all in all.
 All people will live in reconciled relationship with God after the end of the ages.

 What I described in this article is not universal avoidance of hell.
 Ultimate reconciliation is not universalism.
 THE UNSAVED GO TO HELL!
 The unbelievers are not prevented from going to hell.
 The unbelievers go through hell.
 Hell lasts for ages.
-An age is a time period of limited duration but usually thought of as long duration.
+An age is a time period of limited duration but usually means long duration.
 Hell may last 10,000 years or maybe just a few hundred.
-I don’t want to go there even for a minute.
+I don’t want to go to hell even for a minute.
 Thank God I’m saved!